mousepawmedia/devdocs/source/serverconfig/linode.rst

 settings, and then set the following:

 - IMAP Settings
-  - IMAP Server: mail.mousepawgames.net
+  - IMAP Server: mail.mousepawmedia.com
   - IMAP Port: 993
   - Authentication type: login
   - Secure IMAP: true
   - Server software: dovecot
 - SMTP Settings
-  - SMTP Server: mail.mousepawgames.net
+  - SMTP Server: mail.mousepawmedia.com
   - SMTP Port: 465
   - POP before SMTP: false
   - SMTP Authentication: login (with IMAP username and password)
   - Secure SMTP (TLS): true

 Be sure to press ``S`` and ``Enter`` to save your settings, and then exit or change the other settings you're interested in.

+..
+NOTE:: We had to change the folders to NOT be the ``INBOX.`` variants.

 When you're done, be sure to save, and then press ``Q`` to quit.

-You can check your configuration from ``http://webmail.mousepawgames.net/src/configtest.php``, although you may need to edit ``/etc/apache2/sites-available/squirrelmail.conf`` and comment out the following section first...
+You can check your configuration from ``http://webmail.mousepawmedia.com/src/configtest.php``, although you may need to edit ``/etc/apache2/sites-available/squirrelmail.conf`` and comment out the following section first...